Close sites icon close

 StatusWho it applies toRight to work?Process

 Asylum-seekersIndividuals who have applied for asylum but have not yet received a decision on their case.
 Asylum seekers have the right to work after 9 months have passed since the start of their procedure, following the general rules applicable to foreigners.
-The employer must request a work permit—valid for one year and renewable—from the local employment office.
+Employers must request a work permit (by submitting a labor request and an application for authorization) - valid for one year and renewable - from the local employment office.
 Asylum seekers can only apply for jobs that are not taken by Hungarians or nationals of the European Economic Area.
-No work permit is needed for employment in reception centres.
+No work permit is needed for employment in asylum reception centers.
+Employers must keep the permit for the duration of employment and for three years after its termination and present it officially inspected.
+Employers also have to request a social insurance (TAJ) card for their employees at the local government office.

 Beneficiary of international protection Individuals whose asylum application is approved may receive refugee status or subsidiary protection.
 Refugees have a well-founded fear of persecution because of their race, religion, nationality, political opinion or membership of a particular social group.
 Those not qualifying for refugee status may receive subsidiary protection if they risk suffering serious harm if they return to their country.
 Refugees and people with subsidiary protection have access to the labour market under the same conditions as Hungarian citizens.
-Employers must notify the immigration authority on or before the first day of employment of the person holding international protection.
-Then, one shall make a copy of the permit, which will be held/filled in employment records for the entire duration of employment.
-The employer is to also notify the immigration authority of the termination of the employment.
+No prior authorization is needed to employ a beneficiary of international protection.
+Employers must notify the local government office both about the establishment and the termination of employment.
+Failure to do so can be fined up to HUF 500,000.
+Employers must keep the documentation on the establishment and termination of employment for at least three years after it ends and present and present it if there is an official inspection.

 Beneficiary of tolerated status/Humanitarian protection Individuals registered for temporary protection after fleeing the war in Ukraine.
 However, they received tolerated status instead of temporary protection status because they arrived before 24.02.2022 for work and studies in Hungary or are nationals of third-world countries.
 Beneficiaries of tolerated status are issued a humanitarian residence permit granting the right to stay in Hungary.
 They can be entrepreneurs but need a work permit to be employed.
-The employer has to request a work permit – valid for 1 year and renewable – from the local employment office.
-Employers need to notify the immigration authority on or before the first day of employment that the person holds a humanitarian residence card and shall make a copy of the permit, which will be kept for the entire duration of employment.
-The employer must also notify the immigration authority of the termination of the employment.
+Employers must request a work permit (by submitting a labor request and an application for authorization) — valid for one year and renewable — from the local employment office.
+They need to keep the permit for the duration of employment and for three years after its termination and present it officially inspected.
+Employers have to request a social insurance (TAJ) card for their employees at the local government office.

 Stateless person A stateless person is someone who is not considered as a citizen by any country (whether recognized as such or not)